brettohland/ampersandsoftworks.com/content/posts/formatstyle/style-deep-dives/dates/topic-list.md

 ## [Date.FormatStyle.dateTime()](/posts/formatstyle/style-deep-dives/dates/datetime/)

 Allows you to specify the exact date components you would like to output.
-Furthermore, these components can be individually configured for maximum flexability.
+Furthermore, these components can be individually configured for maximum flexibility.

 ```Swift
 twosday.formatted(.dateTime.year().month().day().hour().minute().second()) // "Feb 22, 2022, 2:22:22 AM"